AT&T Uses Forced Arbitration To Overcharge Customers, Senators Say

 I'm sure that arbitration can be abused.
 However, until the US fixes its damned court system, companies have no choice but to insist on this.

 Personal example: I used to run a small company that produced a niche ERP system.
 Our Swiss attorney told us: Whatever you do, never sell to a customer in the US."
 We made one exception.
 We sold the system to a small organization that was just determined it was what they needed.
-A few months later, for reasons we were not privy to, the company fired someone who was a m
+A few months later, for reasons we were not privy to, the company fired someone who was a major user of the system.
+So she goes to a lawyer, to sue us, because she lost her job.
+I mean, really, WTF?

+The tort system is a lottery, and both lawyers and plaintiffs use it as one - hoping to strike it rich off the back of someone else.
+The lawyers are the ones to tell their clients "no, you don't have a case, go get a life".
+A lawyer who takes a frivolous case to court should be fined, and required to personally pay the other side's legal expenses.

 Re: (Score:2)